Skip to main content

 Code Module Convenor

-FB2FQS Food Quality and Sensory Science DR Stella Lignou
+FB2SCS Sensory and Consumer Science DR Stella Lignou

 Optional modules include: